Teaching and Learning

 All pupils take part in PE lessons offsite including- athletics, football at Goals, trampolining and swimming at a local pool.

 All classes are small, up to six pupils, with a teacher and a Learning Support Assistant for every class.
 Extra support can be provided if it is appropriate, this can be through the allocation of an assigned 1:1 support or through the SIP programme.

 At Hopewell, we follow the National Curriculum guidelines and try to give each pupil a broad variety of content and interest.
 The Core Subjects are delivered by specialists to ensure a solid grounding in Key Skills needed for further study.
-In addition to this, our provision includes IT, Humanities, Sciences, Art, DT, MFL and PSHE and our Personal Development Programme.
+In addition to this, our provision includes IT, Humanities, Sciences, Art, DT, MFL and PSHE and our Personal Development and Achievement Programme.